-Exploit phase: In the exploit phase we will draft and implement a self-sustaining governance, as well as a communication platform, whose ultimate goal is to let the PCSI DevSecOps Community created within the project into an independent and self-supporting community open for all present and future core partners of the PCSI program.
+In the exploit phase we have drafted and implemented a self-sustaining governance, as well as a communication platform, whose ultimate goal is to let the PCSI DevSecOps Community, created within this project, into an independent and self-supporting community open for all present and future core partners of the PCSI program.

 This project is part of the trend